Variational Inference for Deblending Crowded Starfields: Empirical Comparison of KL Objectives

-Also, note that low-variance gradients of the ELBO for this simple example were constructed by analytically integrating out $N$.
-Only then could the reparameterization trick be applied to the ELBO, as the remaining latent variables are continuous.
-In this example, the variational distribution has support over only 0, 1, or 2 stars for each tile.
+Finally, note that low-variance gradients of the ELBO for this simple example were constructed by analytically integrating out $N$, and this was only possible because the image consisted of only four tiles.
+For each tile, the variational distribution has support over only 0, 1, or 2 stars.
 Since the variational distribution factorizes over the four tiles, integrating $N$ is a summation of $3^4 = 81$ terms.
-On larger images with more tiles, analytically integrating $N$ would be computationally infeasible, and the simple reparameterization trick would not apply as it does in this small illustrative example.
+On larger images with more tiles, analytically integrating $N$ would be computationally infeasible, and the standard reparameterization trick would not apply as it does in this small illustrative example.

-Figure~\ref{fig:sim_data100x100} displays our results on a larger example: a simulated $100\times 100$ pixel image with fifty stars.
-The tiles again consisted of $10\times 10$ pixel regions.
-Optimizing the ELBO does not produce accurate location estimates and appears to be hindered by regions with little gradient information; optimizing the sleep objective produced much improved location estimates.